ming-00/elonpet/README.md

 After installing, open the command palette with `Ctrl+Shift+P` on Windows/Linux or `Cmd(⌘)+Shift+P` on MacOS.

-Run the "Start pet coding session" command (`vscode-pets.start`) to see a cat in VS Code:
+Run the "Start ElonPet session" command (`vscode-pets.start`) to see a cat in VS Code:

 ![Default view](https://github.com/tonybaloney/vscode-pets/raw/master/docs/source/_static/pet-in-default-explorer.png)